 Our goal is to provide a quality, safe environment and program consistent with the highest standards which will allow each child to develop at their own rate of speed.

-1. To provide a Christ-like atmosphere and program in which the child can learn to live a biblical way of life.
+1. To provide a Christ-like atmosphere and program in which your child can learn to live a biblical way of life.

-2. To help the child develop a love for others.
+2. To help your child develop a love for others.

-3. To help the child develop a love for God and bring them to the point of accepting Jesus as their personal Savior.
+3. To help your child develop a love for God and bring them to the point of accepting Jesus as their personal Savior.

 1. To protect the health and safety of each child and help them to develop physically.